antronerds/r2-training-courses/docs/Finding_structural_variants.md

 ---------

 * Now go back to the AMC datascope, select the Somatic mutations tile and now click the  **detail** link.
-R2 now shows additional information on the expression of the gene and its location on the genome.
+R2 shows additional information on the expression of the gene and its location on the genome.

 ---------
   ![](_static/images/R2d2_logo.png)**What is remarkable about the expression of the ALK gene?**